Our lobbying activity

 Scotland

-Ahead of the 2026 Holyrood elections we have created our manifesto for Scotland’s vets and animals where we highlight our main asks for Scotland’s political parties across 5 key categories, which are:
+Ahead of the 2026 Holyrood elections we created our manifesto for Scotland’s vets and animals where we highlight our main asks for Scotland’s political parties.
+We held meetings with the SNP and Green Party manifesto teams to discuss our priority issues, as well as raising our asks with the Agriculture and Rural Affairs Spokespeople at our 2025 Scottish Dinner.

 Ȥҹapp Scottish Branch